A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: Before the Revolution

-The examples in the paper include a Poisson target with a $\pm 1$ random walk proposal and a normal target with a uniform random walk proposal mixed with its reflection, i.e.~a uniform proposal centered at $-\theta_t$ rather than at the current value $\theta_t$ of the Markov chain.
-On a multivariate target, Hastings introduces a Gibbs sampling strategy, updating one component at a time and defining the composed transition as satisfying the stationary condition because each component does leave the target invariant. \cite{Hastings:1970} actually refers to \cite{Erhman:Fosdick:Handscomb:1960} as a preliminary, if specific, instance of this sampler.
-More precisely, this is Metropolis-within-Gibbs except for the name.
-This first introduction of the Gibbs sampler has thus been completely overlooked, even though the proof of convergence is completely general, based on a composition argument as in \cite{Tierney:1994}, discussed in Section \ref{sub:Adva}.
-The remainder of the paper deals with (a) an importance sampling version of MCMC, (b) general remarks about assessment of the error, and (c) an application to random orthogonal matrices, with another example of Gibbs sampling.
+The examples given in the paper are a Poisson~tar\-get with a $\pm1$ random walk proposal, a normal target with a uniform random walk proposal mixed with its reflection, that is, a uniform proposal centered at $-\theta_t$ rather than at the current value $\theta_t$ of the Markov chain, and then a multivariate target where Hastings introduces a~Gibbs sampling strategy, updating one component at a~time and defining the composed transition as satisfying the stationary condition because each component does leave the target invariant.
+Hastings (\citeyear{Hastings1970}) actually refers to Ehrman, Fosdick and Handscomb (\citeyear{ErhmanFosdickHandscomb1960}) as a preli\-minary, if specific, instance of this sampler.
+More~pre\-cisely, this is Metropolis-within-Gibbs except for the name.
+This first introduction of the Gibbs sampler has thus been completely overlooked, even though the proof of convergence is completely general, based on a composition argument as in Tierney (\citeyear{Tierney1994}),~dis\-cussed in Section \ref{sub:Adva}.
+The remainder of the paper deals with (a) an importance sampling version of MCMC, (b) general remarks about assessment of~the error, and (c) an application to random orthogonal matrices, with another example of Gibbs sampling.

-Three years later, \cite{Peskun:1973} published a comparison of Metropolis' and Barker's forms of acceptance probabilities and showed in a discrete setup that the optimal choice is that of Metropolis, where optimality is to be understood in terms of the asymptotic variance of any empirical average.
-The proof is a direct consequence of a result by \cite{kemeny:snell:1960} on the asymptotic variance.
-Peskun also establishes that this asymptotic variance can improve upon the iid case if and only if the eigenvalues of $\mathbf{P}-\mathbf{A}$ are all negative, when $\mathbf{A}$ is the transition matrix corresponding to iid simulation and $\mathbf{P}$ the transition matrix corresponding to the Metropolis algorithm, but he concludes that the trace of $\mathbf{P}-\mathbf{A}$ is always positive, therefore that the uniform improvement is impossible.
+Three years later, Peskun (\citeyear{Peskun1973}) published a comparison of Metropolis' and Barker's forms of acceptance probabilities and shows in a discrete setup that the optimal choice is that of Metropolis, where optimality is to be understood in terms of the asymptotic variance of any empirical average.
+The proof is a direct consequence of a result by Kemeny and Snell (\citeyear{kemenysnell1960}) on the asymptotic variance.
+Peskun also establishes that this asymptotic variance can improve upon the i.i.d. case if and only if the eigenvalues of $\mathbf {P}-\mathbf{A}$ are all negative, when $\mathbf{A}$ is the transition matrix corresponding to i.i.d. simulation and $\mathbf{P}$ the transition matrix corresponding to the Metropolis algorithm, but he concludes that the trace of $\mathbf {P}-\mathbf{A}$ is always positive.